cyclosm/cyclosm-cartocss-style/docs/DOCKER.md

 to be able to run Docker containers.
 You also need Docker Compose, which should be available once you installed Docker itself.
 Otherwise you need to [install Docker Compose manually](https://docs.docker.com/compose/install/).

 You need sufficient disk space of _several Gigabytes_.
 Docker creates a disk image for its virtual machine that holds the virtualised operating system and the containers.
 The format (Docker.raw, Docker.qcow2, \*.vhdx, etc.) depends on the host system.
 It can be a sparse file allocating large amounts of disk space, but still the physical size starts with 2-3 GB for the virtual OS and grows to 6-7 GB when filled with the containers needed for the database, Kosmtik, and a small OSM region.
-Further 1-2 GB are needed for shape files in the openstreetmap-carto/data repository.
+Further 1-2 GB are needed for shape files in the cyclosm/data repository.

 ## Quick start

 If you are eager to get started here is an overview over the necessary steps.
 Read on below to get the details.

-* `git clone https://github.com/cyclosm/cyclosm-cartocss-style.git` to clone openstreetmap-carto repository into a directory on your host system
+* `git clone https://github.com/cyclosm/cyclosm-cartocss-style.git` to clone CyclOSM repository into a directory on your host system
-* download OpenStreetMap data in osm.pbf format to a file `data.osm.pbf` and place it within the openstreetmap-carto directory (for example some small area from [Geofabrik](https://download.geofabrik.de/))
+* download OpenStreetMap data in osm.pbf format to a file `data.osm.pbf` and place it within the CyclOSM directory (for example some small area from [Geofabrik](https://download.geofabrik.de/))
 * If necessary, `sudo service postgresql stop` to make sure you don't have currently running a native PostgreSQL server which would conflict with Docker's PostgreSQL server.
 * `docker-compose up import` to import the data (only necessary the first time or when you change the data file)
 * `docker-compose up kosmtik` to run the style preview application